Fungal Nail Infections: their Causes and Treatment

 Two wavelengths of laser therapy have been clinically proven to be most effective on fungal nails, and we use both at the same time in your monthly treatment.

-If you are ready to deal with your damaged, unsightly, fungal toenails, contact Ottawa Foot Practice in Ottawa, Ontario, by calling (613) 595-9700, or by scheduling an appointment through our website.
+If you are ready to deal with your damaged, unsightly, fungal toenails, contact Ottawa Foot Clinic in Ottawa, Ontario, by calling (613) 595-9700, or by scheduling an appointment through our website.